MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-using-generic-interfaces.md

 | R Script |R Statistical Files |[R script guidance from CRAN](https://cran.r-project.org/doc/manuals/R-data.html) |

 ## Next steps
-﻿There are all sorts of data sources you can connect to using Power BI Desktop.
+﻿There are all sorts of data sources you can connect to using **Power BI Desktop**.
 For more information on data sources, check out the following resources:

 * [Getting Started with Power BI Desktop](desktop-getting-started.md)
 * [Data Sources in Power BI Desktop](desktop-data-sources.md)